Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 ### 5. Create a pull request to the upstream repository

-Once you are satisfied with your contribution and validated it, open a PR from your forked repository to the original Terraform Module repository.
-Make sure you:

-1. Include/Add [`@Azure/avm-core-team-technical-terraform`](https://github.com/orgs/Azure/teams/avm-core-team-technical-terraform) as a reviewer.
-2. Make sure all Pull Requst Checks (e2e tests with all examples, linting and version-check) are passing.
-3. Watch comments from the PR checks and reviewers (Module owner or AVM core team) and address them accordingly.
-4. Once your PR is approved, merge it into the upstream repository and the Module owner will publish the module to the HashiCorp Terraform Registry.
+Once you are satisfied with your contribution and validated it, create a pull request to the upstream repository and work with the module owner to get the module reviewed from the AVM Core team by following the AVM Review of Terraform Modules process [here](/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/owner-contribution-flow/#6-review-the-module) which is a pre-requisite to publishing the module.
+Once the review process is complete and your PR is approved, merge it into the upstream repository and the Module owner will [publish](/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/owner-contribution-flow/#7-publish-the-module) the module to the HashiCorp Terraform Registry.

 <br>